 The Oratorio, by Vermont composer Sam Guarnaccia, gives expression to the awe inspiring narrative of the universe from the big bang to the emergence of humanity’s global and universal consciousness.
 It is a series of alternating intensively scored recitatives with major lyrical choral sections.

-The oratorio will be performed in the beautiful church on the campus of Villanova University, the location for the 2018 conference of the International Big History Association.
+The oratorio was performed in the beautiful church on the campus of Villanova University, the location for the 2018 conference of the International Big History Association.

 Emergence describes the appearance of new properties in the new levels of complexity that have developed over time.
 The sciences have provided us evidence of a beginning of our universe 13.82 billion